 - Onion Powder & Dried Dill – To round out your ranch dressing.
 You can also swap in about 3x as much fresh dill if you have it!

-- Kosher Salt & Fresh Ground Pepper – For seasoning.
+- Kosher Salt & Fresh Ground Black Pepper – For seasoning.

 While I love this corn and avocado studded BLT salad recipe just the way it is written, there is always room for you to make any recipe your own.
 Here are a few variations to consider:

-- Go nuts with add-ins: Microgreens, crumbled blue cheese, or grilled artisan bread (torn into croutons) are all excellent additions.
+- Go nuts with add-ins: Bell peppers, carrots, microgreens, or grilled artisan bread (torn into croutons) are all excellent additions.

 - “Beef” it up with some extra protein: Grilled chicken, salmon, or steak all pair beautifully with the classic California BLT flavors.